-- 38. Crossing the parish along the length of the Salisbury Plain escarpment is the B3098 'corridor' linking the villages of Erlestoke, Great Cheverell, Little Cheverell, Market Lavington and Easterton, before linking further east to Urchfont and the more easterly trunk route of the A345. - 39.
+- 32. Crossing the parish along the length of the Salisbury Plain escarpment is the B3098 'corridor' linking the villages of Erlestoke, Great Cheverell, Little Cheverell, Market Lavington and Easterton, before linking further east to Urchfont and the more easterly trunk route of the A345. - 33.
 To the east, the adjacent Market Lavington is identified in the Core Strategy as a 'Local Service Centre', and whilst West Lavington has an old village hall, a primary school, a private boarding/day school, a small shop (and another small outlet in Littleton Panell), a Post Office, a doctors surgery, and a pub, the 'Local Service Centre' has a variety of shops, a pub, primary and secondary schools, small businesses, a modern community centre, pharmacy and doctors' surgery and a Post Office.
 The two villages are separated by green field and woodland.
 The Plan establishes a locally distinctive policy framework that retains substantial tracts of open space within the parish, whilst maintaining the essential independent character of the two 'Lavingtons'.
-West Lavington also has a pre-school and Littleton Panell has a vineyard and a scrapyard.
+West Lavington also has a pre-school and Littleton Panell has a vineyard and a scrapyard. - 34.
+The rural villages of West Lavington and Littleton Panell are collectively described in the Core Strategy as a 'Large Village', their boundary now being blurred to form virtually one continuous community.
+Both villages can trace their histories back to the late Neolithic or early Bronze Age, were mentioned in the Domesday Book, and have a well-documented social history, including the influence of principal agricultural landowners and their tenanted workers.

-- 40. The rural villages of West Lavington and Littleton Panell are collectively described in the Core Strategy as a 'Large Village', their boundary now being blurred to form virtually one continuous community.
-Both villages can trace their histories back to the late Neolithic or early Bronze Age, were mentioned in the Domesday Book, and have a well-documented social history, including the influence of principal agricultural landowners and their tenanted workers. - 41.
-In 2001 the total population of the Parish of West Lavington was 1281 of which 1030 people lived in 442 households which occupied 473 dwellings.
+35. In 2001 the total population of the Parish of West Lavington was 1281 of which 1030 people lived in 442 households which occupied 473 dwellings.
 The remaining 251 people lived in communal establishments (about 90% being Dauntsey's School).
 By 2011 the population had risen to 1502, but an even larger proportion, 351, lived in communal establishments.
 The household population had risen by 121 people to 1151, derived from an increase in households to 497 and dwellings up to 518.
-The 2011 Census data for West Lavington indicates that 61.2% of households in the parish were owner-occupying, 18.3% were renting from social landlords, 14.1% were privately renting and 5.6% of households were living rent free. - 42.
-There has been an increase in the numbers of those of retirement age (29 over the decade).
-This is more modest than might have been expected.
-By contrast, the overall growth of dwellings (45) and households (55) in the period has been greater than may have been anticipated from casual observation of development in the area.
+The 2011 Census data for West Lavington indicates that 61.2% of households in the parish were owner-occupying, 18.3% were renting from social landlords, 14.1% were privately renting and 5.6% of households were living rent free.